masyl/isomaton/doc/roadmap.md

 - DONE: Brought back animated and tweened movements of blocks between each steps
 - DONE: Remove dependency on jQuery for the isograph
 - DONE: Animated transitions using jstween instead of jquery: http://jstween.blogspot.com/
+- DONE: Added helper for 4x4 sets of blocks
 - Bug: Actors can walk into each-others
 - Actors dont walk on water
 - Blocks for material and entities have a directions.
 When actors move, they change their directions.